Srijay/Ouroboros/README.md

 ```
 # Training

+The trained weights can be downloaded [here](https://drive.google.com/drive/folders/1VbB6Ep06hlrPlBrnXSzba6mancuU1iN9?usp=sharing).
+Put the trained weights inside the trained_models folder.
 To train the model please update the hyper parameters in main.py and execute the following command:

 ```
 python main.py --mode train
 ```

 # Testing
-To test the model please update the hyper parameters in config.txt, give appropriate paths, and execute the following command:
+To test the model, execute the following command:

 ```
 python main.py --mode test --batch_size 1